✦ Scandinavian-inspired design, curated for modern living

 • Removes up to 50 pints/day and covers spaces up to 3,500 sq. ft.

-• Brushless DC motor and low-friction compressor help reduce energy use for continuous operation.
+• Brushless DC motor and low-friction compressor are listed to help reduce energy use for continuous operation.

 • Compact design with 360° casters, drain hose, auto-defrost, and easy humidity controls.